bhbale/baleywalla/_posts/2025-03-16-which-compare.markdown

 ### Impact

-After delivering a series of initiatives across multiple quarters, we saw a 33% YoY increase in engagement on the compare feature to our surprise.
+As a squad, we delivered a series of initiatives across multiple quarters that had incremental impact on compare throughout the year.
+To our surprise, we saw a 33% YoY increase in engagement on the compare journey as a result of all the changes.

-By using user insight and connecting the work to business goals, our squad managed to tell a story of how essential it is to understand the research and buying journey of our users and how we can use these insights to help the business as well.
+By using user insight and connecting the work to business goals, our squad managed to tell a story of how essential it is to understand the research and buying journey of our users and how we can use these insights to push this kind of work forward that also aligns with business goals.

 <figure>
     <img src="/uploads/which-compare-2.png" alt="blah blah">